We continue our Free Background Music series with Kate Kwok performing her own arrangement of I Vow to Thee My Country.

 This is a romantic and melodic song with with flute, strings and acoustic guitar, bass and percussion.
 The video shows the love locks and the N. Seoul Tower.
 For MP3 and WAV file download links, go to:

 You can use these short music compositions (between 10 and 60 seconds in length for any non-commercial projects that you are working on (e.g., video, animation, presentations, etc.).
 Just provide a credit (Songs 1 to 14 should be credited to ‘music by longzijun’.
-If you use Song 15, however, it should be credited to Jessica Yip).
+If you use Song 15 or Song 26, however, it should be credited to Jessica Yip).

 There are four different versions of this track.
 Each version is a different length.
 The last nine measures (the part with the drums are the same in each version and the cymbal crash always comes four seconds before the end):